alexnickerson/alexnickerson.github.io/about.md

 permalink: /about/
 ---

 Alexandria Nickerson is a writer, editor and storyteller.

-She can be reached via email at adn25@uw.edu
+Want to get in touch?
+[Contact Alex](/contact)